bluluke/katas/README.md

 maskify: returns input with all but last 4 characters replaced with #.

 sumOf2LowestPosInts: returns the sum of the two lowest positive integers from input array,

+## Java Kata Descriptions:

+EndsWith: checks if first argument string ends with 2nd argument string (not built with TDD).